 Visit Cathedral de Santiago de Bilbao

-Like most old European cities, there’s plenty of interesting historic buildings in Bilbao.
+Like most old European cities, there are plenty of interesting historic buildings in Bilbao.
 In the centre of the Casco Viejo district, you’ll find the towering Bilbao Cathedral, a highlight for any Spain travel itinerary.

 The cathedral is the most famous site in the city.
 Built in the 15th century, the Gothic style architecture stands out among the Neo-baroque buildings that are more commonly found in Old Town.